rsms/scrup/README.md

 - Take a screenshot and you should see the Scrup icon turning into a check mark, indicating success.
 (If you see a red badge something failed.
 Open Console.app and look what Scrup says.)

 ## Receivers & extensions

 - **[django-scrup](http://github.com/idangazit/django-scrup/)** is a Django-based web receiver which stores screen captures on Amazon S3.

 - **[Indexr](http://code.google.com/p/indexr/)** is a "small footprint image/file lister" written in PHP which provides a sort of browser/gallery.
 [Live demo here](http://firedev.com/indexr/)

+## Alternate versions

+There are a few forks (alternate versions) of Scrup (e.g. adding Growl support, playing sounds, etc) which might be interesting.
+Check out [the fork network](http://github.com/rsms/scrup/network) for a list of these variants.

 ## Details